John Woodvine

 John Woodvine (21 July 1929 – 6 October 2025) was an English actor who appeared in more than 70 theatre productions, as well as a similar number of television and film roles.

 Early life

 Woodvine was born in Tyne Dock, South Shields on 21 July 1929, the son of Rose (née Kelly) and John Woodvine, a ship's stoker who worked on cruise liners.
 He had two brothers.
 The family moved to London when he was five.

-He was educated at Lord Williams's School, Thame, Oxfordshire, having been evacuated there during The Blitz.
+He was educated at Lord Williams's School, Thame, Oxfordshire, having been evacuated there during the Blitz.
 He worked for a while as a cement tester in a laboratory at King's Cross station and then undertook national service as a wireless operator with the RAF.
 He was a member of the Renegades amateur theatre company in Ilford.
-He worked for wool merchant, and then trained for the stage at the Royal Academy of Dramatic Art, graduating in 1953.
+He worked for a wool merchant, and then trained for the stage at the Royal Academy of Dramatic Art, graduating in 1953.